 The Duke of Sussex then retrained as an Apache pilot in the Army Air Corps and returned to Afghanistan in 2012 as a helicopter co-pilot and gunner.

 His decision to leave the Army was confirmed in March 2015.

-Prince Harry ended his military career in June 2015, following a secondment to the Australian military.
+Prince Harry ended his military career at the rank of Captain in June 2015, following a secondment to the Australian military.

-General Sir Nicholas Carter, the then-Chief of the General Staff said that Prince Harry had "achieved much in his ten years as a soldier.
+General Sir Nicholas Carter, the then-Chief of the General Staff, said that Prince Harry had "achieved much in his 10 years as a soldier".

 "He has been at the forefront throughout his service," he said.

-Recent engagement with the British armed forces has included a Christmas message for young children who have lost a parent in the UK Armed Forces.
+Recent engagement with the British Armed Forces has included a Christmas message for young children who have lost a parent in the UK military.